 Having an accurate model for such phenomena is particularly important in material sciences.
 The models involve particle size distributions, describing the dynamics of mass exchanges between particles.
-A major advance is due to Lifschitz-Slyozov [29, 28] and Wagner [42], and their theory is widely considered as classical.
+A major advance is due to Lifshitz-Slyozov [33, 32] and Wagner [49], and their theory is widely considered as classical.
 An important prediction of the LSW theory is the emergence of a universal profile, toward which all initial distributions evolve with time (up to an appropriate total-mass-rescaling).
 Such a conclusion is particularly relevant since the large time behavior usually corresponds to the observable states.

 However, the conclusions of the LSW theory are subject to controversy.
 We refer the reader to [1, 4] for various aspects of the debate.
-The discussion is motivated by the combined improvements of the experiments [4] and of the numerical approaches [11, 10, 41].
+The discussion is motivated by the combined improvements of the experiments [4] and of the numerical approaches [11, 10, 47].
 Indeed, the LSW equations, that have the misleadingly simple form of a transport equation coupled to an integral constraint, present some hidden stiffness that makes the numerical problem singularly challenging: it is particularly difficult to capture the correct large time behavior, and one definitely needs dedicated schemes.
-Moreover, the mathematical analysis has also established the limitations of the LSW predictions [30, 32].
+Moreover, the mathematical analysis has also established the limitations of the LSW predictions [34, 36].
 In particular, the large time behavior is highly sensitive to properties of the initial conditions.

 There are several options to address these issues and to modify the original LSW model in order to clarify the asymptotic behavior of the solutions.
 The derivation of the LSW equations assumes that the distance between clusters remains large so that they do not interact directly; however, since the dynamics produces larger and larger clusters, this assumption becomes questionable as time becomes large.
 Therefore, the model can be completed by adding a coagulation term into the transport equation for macroscopic grains.
-This coagulation term is intended to restore a selection mechanism of the LSW profile [29, Section 3], an intuition that has been confirmed on numerical grounds [41].
+This coagulation term is intended to restore a selection mechanism of the LSW profile [33, Section 3], an intuition that has been confirmed on numerical grounds [47].
 Another approach goes back to a discrete version of the clusters population, where clusters are just seen as aggregates of a certain number of monomers.
-One is led to an infinite set of ODEs, the Becker-Döring system [5], which has a more standard asymptotic behavior than the LSW system: under a certain critical mass condition, an equilibrium state can be identified, which indeed attracts the solutions of the Cauchy problem [2, 3, 8, 6, 7, 23].
-By rescaling appropriately the equations, the LSW system can be interpreted as the limit of the BD equations [14, 36].
+One is led to an infinite set of ODEs, the Becker-Döring system [5], which has a more standard asymptotic behavior than the LSW system: under a certain critical mass condition, an equilibrium state can be identified, which indeed attracts the solutions of the Cauchy problem [2, 3, 8, 6, 7, 25].
+By rescaling appropriately the equations, the LSW system can be interpreted as the limit of the BD equations [14, 41, 43].
 Moreover, keeping a higher-order correction term in the equation, we obtain a modified LSW system, which involves a size-diffusion term.
-The remarkable fact, pointed out in [19, 20], is that this correction restores formally the equilibrium properties of the discrete model.
+The remarkable fact, pointed out in [21, 22], is that this correction restores formally the equilibrium properties of the discrete model.

 In this paper, we address the question of the numerical treatment of the modified LSW system.
-We identify a structure which is common to that of the Fokker-Planck equation that arises in gas dynamics and plasma physics.
-Inspired by [24], we design a numerical strategy of Finite Volume type which has the Well-Balance property:

-equilibria are automatically preserved, a crucial property for large-time simulations.
+We identify a structure which is common to that of the Fokker-Planck equation and which makes the effect of relaxation to an equilibrium state appear.
+Inspired by [26] for the (non linear) Fokker-Planck equation that arises in gas dynamics and plasma physics, we design a numerical strategy of Finite Volume type which has the Well-Balance property: equilibria are automatically preserved, a crucial property for large-time simulations.
 The scheme allows us to numerically check the conjecture of the asymptotic trend to equilibrium.